 Lately, there has been a surge in libraries that modify or eliminate fines for overdue materials.
 One unique twist on this can be seen at the Yolo County Library, where innovation and compassion intersect in Pay it Forward, a program that allows residents to donate money towards the fine of another patron.
 What began as an informal act of kindness on the part of a few library patrons is now an official system that reflects the community’s embrace of shared resources and access for all.

 As awareness increases about the significant and lasting impact of income inequality, libraries have found ways to engage their communities in dialogue, furthering their role as the community living room.
 When Portland (OR) Community College launched Meaningful Conversations, PCC Librarian Rachel Bridgewater created Lib Guides to provide context that enhances and extends the conversations.
-In May, as the community discussed income inequality, Bridgewater curated resources that examine local and national implications, as well as what how income inequality impacts students pursuing higher education.
+In May, as the community discussed income inequality, Bridgewater curated resources that examine local and national implications, as well as how income inequality impacts students pursuing higher education.

 Last fall, Skokie Public Library introduced Civic Lab, a “pop-up space” designed to provoke conversation, reflection, and interaction around significant and timely topics.
 Income inequality was selected as one of the six topics addressed in the program’s launch.
 Intended as a community building tool in this diverse suburb of Chicago, Civic Lab is supported with scheduled events, a special display of materials, reading lists, and library staff who facilitate, engage, and explore ideas side-by-side with their community.